-Supply Chain Act (LkSG) Monitoring & Verification systems (M&V) Near-food The German Act on Corporate Due Diligence Obligations in Supply Chains (LkSG) is the first time that corporate responsibility for compliance with human rights in supply chains has been legally regulated.
+Supply Chain Act (LkSG) The German Act on Corporate Due Diligence Obligations in Supply Chains (LkSG) is the first time that corporate responsibility for compliance with human rights in supply chains has been legally regulated.
 In concrete terms, the LkSG obligates companies to take human rights-related and certain environment-related due diligence obligations into account in their supply chains.
 The obligations to be met under this Act are graded according to the company's actual opportunities to influence, whether this be the company's own business area, a direct contract partner, or an indirect supplier.
-The Act came into force on January 1, 2023 and applies to companies with at least 3000 employees.
-43 Monitoring & Verification systems are strategies to combat deforestation, conversion and human rights violations in supply chains.
+The Act came into force on January 1, 2023 and Organic Content Standard (OCS) The Organic Content Standard (OCS) is an international voluntary standard that enables supply chains to be checked for materials originating from a business that is certified to recognized national organic standards.
+The standard is used to verify environmentally cultivated raw materials from the farm right through to the end product.
+Individual locations are certified by means of independent third-party certification bodies as part of annual audits.
+The material is tracked from the plantation right through the end product in accordance with the requirements of the Textile Exchange's Content Claim Standard (CCS).
+Monitoring & Verification systems (M&V) applies to companies with at least 3000 employees.
+Monitoring & Verification systems are strategies to combat deforestation, conversion and human rights violations in supply chains.
 Monitoring is the ongoing collection of data to assess and document progress, performance and compliance.
 Monitoring systems enable companies to control and track the performance of their business operations and supply chains in terms of their own targets and other market, legal or regulatory obligations.
-Organic Content Standard (OCS) The Organic Content Standard (OCS) is an international voluntary standard that enables supply chains to be checked for materials originating from a business that is certified to recognized national organic standards.
-The standard is used to verify environmentally cultivated raw materials from the farm right through to the end product.
-Individual locations are certified by means of independent third-party certification bodies as part of annual audits.
-The material is tracked from the plantation right through the end product in accordance with the requirements of the Textile Other Wooded Lands Program for the Endorsement of Forest Certification Exchange's Content Claim Standard (CCS).
-43 Other wooded land is land with a canopy cover of 5-10 % of trees able to reach a height of 5 m in situ; or a canopy cover of more than 10 % when smaller trees, shrubs, and bushes are included.
-46 PEFC is the world's largest independent certification system for sustainable forestry.
-Wood and paper products with the PEFC label are proven to come from environmentally, economically and socially sustainable forestry.
-47 Verification is important for assessing and validating compliance and performance with respect to freedom from deforestation and conversion and the safeguarding of human rights.
+Verification is important for assessing and validating compliance Other Wooded Lands Other wooded land is land with a canopy cover of 5-10 % of trees able to reach a height of 5 m in situ; or a canopy cover of more than 10 % when smaller trees, shrubs, and bushes are included.
+Program for the Endorsement of Forest Certification Schemes (PEFC) PEFC is the world's largest independent certification system for sustainable forestry.
+Wood and paper products with the PEFC label are proven to come from environmentally, economically and socially sustainable forestry. and performance with respect to freedom from deforestation and conversion and the safeguarding of human rights.
 It is used to validate the results of monitoring to ensure that this information can be trusted.
 Verification should be performed by means of an independent and transparent external process.
-44 Cosmetics, detergents, cleaning products, pet food, paper, foil/film, hygiene products, tobacco, household goods (batteries, Schemes (PEFC) ProTerra MRV solution The ProTerra MRV standard provides a systematic approach to assessing and verifying an organization's due diligence obligations and supports reporting on supply chain due diligence and deforestation-free aspects.
-It is based on reviewing a company's management system for compliance with sustainability requirements in its supply chain through audits by independent third parties.
-The economic operators that are verified according to Non-food charcoal, candles, lighters, lubricants, carrier bags).
-Textiles & hardware this standard commit to developing an economically and environmentally sustainable and socially responsible supply chain.
+ProTerra MRV solution The ProTerra MRV standard provides a systematic approach to assessing and verifying an organization's due diligence obligations and supports reporting on supply chain due diligence and deforestation-free aspects.
+It is based on reviewing a company's management system for compliance with sustainability Near-food Cosmetics, detergents, cleaning products, pet food, paper, foil/film, hygiene products, tobacco, household goods (batteries, charcoal, candles, lighters, lubricants, carrier bags). requirements in its supply chain through audits by independent third parties.
+The economic operators that are verified according to this standard commit to developing an economically and Non-food Textiles & hardware environmentally sustainable and socially responsible supply chain.

-43 German Federal Office for Economic Affairs and Export Control: Das
+German Federal Office for Economic Affairs and Export Control: Das

 Lieferkettensorgfaltspflichtengesetz im Überblick [An overview of the Supply Chain Act], 2024.
-44 Accountability Framework: Monitoring and Verification, 2023.
+Accountability Framework: Monitoring and Verification, 2023.

-- 45 Textile Exchange: Organic Content Standard, 2023. - 46 The Forest Resources Assessment Programme: 2.3 Other wooded land, 2024.
-47 PEFC: What is PEFC?, 2024.
+- Textile Exchange: Organic Content Standard, 2023. - The Forest Resources Assessment Programme: 2.3 Other wooded land, 2024.

+PEFC: What is PEFC?, 2024.

-48 ProTerra Foundation: ProTerra Monitoring and Verification (MRV) Standard and the European Regulation on deforestation-free commodities, 2024.
+ProTerra Foundation: ProTerra Monitoring and Verification (MRV) Standard and the European Regulation on deforestation-free commodities, 2024.